stlmc/stlmc/docs/solving-strategies.md

 STLmc separates discrete path exploration from continuous solving.
 The two choices are independent and are composed by the model-checking algorithm.

+For STL model checking, `bound` limits the combined number of mode changes and STL variable points.
+A variable point splits a continuous trajectory when a subformula changes truth value. `time-horizon` limits the duration of every continuous segment separated by a mode change or variable point.
+For a state reachability query there are no STL variable points, so `bound` limits jumps.

 ## One-step and two-step solving

 One-step solving sends the complete bounded encoding, including flow and